fameteor/meteor-template-1.7/README.md

 - user management : put ADMIN creation independantly in order not to have any modification !

-- user management : if form is not correct, the form is sent to the server (it should not be), and we get the form errors messages only when you click again on "create a new user"
+- user management : if form is not correct, the form is sent to the server (it should not be), and we get a form errors messages o

+- user management : add "check" in server's method

+- user management : insertUserForm autohook form : better management of other error without reasons or non translated codes.
+Use error.code instead of error.reason ?

 ## Upgrades : to do